-In its landmark 1973 abortion cases, the U.S. Supreme Court recognized a constitutional right to abortion, but held that states could prohibit abortion after fetal viability—the point at which a fetus can sustain life outside the womb—if their policies met certain requirements.
-Since then, the Supreme Court has consistently reaffirmed the fundamental right to abortion while also allowing new limits on a woman’s ability to obtain one.
-The composition of the Court became more conservative after the appointment of Justice Brett Kavanaugh in 2018, and more states are expected to challenge the protections of Roe v.
-Wade by limiting abortion at earlier stages of pregnancy.
+In its landmark 1973 abortion cases, the U.S. Supreme Court recognized a constitutional right to abortion but held that states could prohibit abortion after fetal viability—the point at which a fetus can sustain life outside the uterus—if their policies met certain requirements.
+Since then, the Supreme Court has consistently reaffirmed the fundamental right to abortion while also allowing new limits on an individual’s ability to obtain one.
+However, after President Trump appointed three conservative justices, the Court now has an anti-abortion majority.

-The current U.S. Supreme Court standard holds that states may prohibit abortion after fetal viability so long as there are exceptions for the life and health (both physical and mental) of the woman.
-Under this legal standard, viability—which can range from 24 to 28 weeks after the start of the woman’s last menstrual period (LMP) —must be determined on an individual basis, and determinations of both fetal viability and the woman’s health are at the discretion of the patient’s physician.
-In addition, states may not require that additional physicians confirm an attending physician’s judgment that the woman’s life or health is at risk in cases of medical emergency.
+The current U.S. Supreme Court standard holds that states may prohibit abortion after fetal viability as long as there are exceptions for the life and health (both physical and mental) of the pregnant person.
+Under this legal standard, viability—which can range from 24 to 28 weeks after the start of the person’s last menstrual period (LMP)—must be determined on an individual basis, and determinations of both fetal viability and the patient’s health are at the discretion of the patient’s physician.
+Additionally, states may not require that additional physicians confirm an attending physician’s judgment that the patient’s life or health is at risk in cases of medical emergency.

 Other states have enacted laws that prohibit or severely limit abortion in the second or third trimester (starting at 13 weeks and 25 weeks of pregnancy, respectively).
-When challenged, courts have struck down laws with a blanket ban on abortion at a specific week or trimester, as well as those with extremely narrow health exceptions.
+When these measures have been challenged, courts have struck down laws with a blanket ban on abortion at a specific week or trimester, as well as those laws with extremely narrow health exceptions.
 However, not all of these restrictions have been challenged in court.
 As a result, some states still have statutes on the books that do not meet the Court’s requirements.
-For example, Michigan permits a postviability abortion only if the woman’s life is endangered, a clear violation of the health exception required under Roe.
+For example, a few states have enacted previability bans, including a six-week ban in Texas and a 20-week ban in Mississippi.
 Some states also continue to maintain and enact new laws requiring involvement of a second physician to certify or attend the abortion under particular circumstances.

-The overall result is a patchwork of state limitations on abortion throughout pregnancy that leaves many women unable to receive the care they need.
+The result is a patchwork of state limitations on abortion throughout pregnancy that leaves many people unable to receive the care they need

 Last menstrual period (LMP): The beginning of pregnancy calculated from the start of the most recent menstrual period.
 An average pregnancy lasts approximately 40 weeks from this point.